bryanmjl/Real-Time-Quote-Server/Readme.md

 ## Real Time Quote Server

 ### A. About
 This project is about designing a real time quote server which aims to replicate providing simulated stock prices to clients.
-Some of the deisgn features implemented are:
+Some of the design features implemented are:
 1. Clients should be able to subscribe ticker from some time and then any change in quotation (open, high, low, bid , ask ) for that symbol should be provided to the subscriber